-4.1 ANNUAL ACCOUNTS
+4.1.
+ANNUAL ACCOUNTS

-- 4.1.1 The Trust (through its Chief Executive and accounting officer) shall prepare in respect of each Financial Year annual accounts in such form as Monitor may, with the approval of the Treasury, direct. - 4.1.2 In preparing its annual accounts, the Trust shall comply with any directions given by Monitor with the approval of the Treasury as to: - a) The methods and principles according to which the accounts are to be prepared; and - b) The information to be given in the accounts. - 4.1.3 The Trust shall: - a) Lay a copy of the annual accounts, and any report of the auditor on them, before Parliament; and - Provide financial information to Monitor in accordance with the timetable prescribed by Monitor.
+- 4.1.1.
+The Trust (through its Chief Executive and Accounting Officer) shall prepare in respect of each Financial Year annual accounts in such form as NHS England may, with the approval of the Treasury, direct. - 4.1.2.
+In preparing its annual accounts, the Trust shall comply with any directions given by NHS England with the approval of the Treasury as to: - (a).
+The methods and principles according to which the accounts are to be prepared; and - (b).
+The information to be given in the accounts. - 4.1.3.
+The Trust shall:- - (a).
+Lay a copy of the annual accounts, and any report of the auditor on them, before Parliament; and - (b).
+Provide financial information to NHS England in accordance with the timetable prescribed by NHS England.

-4.2 ANNUAL REPORT AND FORWARD PLANS
+4.2.
+ANNUAL REPORT AND FORWARD PLANS

-The Trust shall prepare annual reports and send them to Monitor.
-The reports are to give:-

-- 4.2.1 Information on any steps taken by the Trust to secure that (taken as a whole) the actual membership of any public constituency and the Patients' constituency is representative of those eligible for such membership; and - 4.2.2 Any other information the Monitor requires. - 4.2.3 The Trust shall comply with any decision Monitor makes as to:- - (a) the form of the reports. - (b) when the reports are to be sent to him. - (c) the periods to which the reports are to relate. - 4.3 The Trust shall give information as to its forward planning in respect of each financial year to Monitor.
-This information shall be prepared by the Board of Directors, who must have regard to the views of the Board of Governors. - 4.4 The annual report shall also be held at the Trust headquarters for public inspection and shall be made available via the Trust's website. - 4.5 The Trust's annual accounts, any report of the auditor on them and annual report must be presented to the Board of Governors at a public meeting together with, where applicable, summary financial statements.
+- 4.2.1.
+The Trust shall prepare annual reports and send them to NHS England.
+The reports are to give:- - 4.2.2.
+Information on any steps taken by the Trust to secure that (taken as a whole) the actual membership of any public constituency and the patients' constituency is representative of those eligible for such membership; and - 4.2.3.
+Any other information that NHS England requires. - 4.2.4.
+The Trust shall comply with any decision NHS England makes as to:- - (a). the form of the reports. - (b). when the reports are to be sent. - (c). the periods to which the reports are to relate. - 4.2.5.
+The Trust shall give information as to its forward planning in respect of each financial year to NHS England.
+This information shall be prepared by the Board, who must have regard to the views of the Council of Governors. - 4.2.6.
+The annual report shall also be held at the Trust headquarters for public inspection and shall be made available via the Trust's website. - 4.2.7.
+The Trust's annual accounts, any report of the auditor on them and annual report must be presented to the Council of Governors at a public meeting together with, where applicable, summary financial statements.